sayedmhussein/WeeControl/README.md

 # WeeControl
 ## Project Overview
-This project is created to be milestone for applications which could be used for building applications to control internal operations for organization or companies.

-Thanks for open source community for inspiring such activity, currenly the source code is uploaded in github, feel free to contribute or use it for your application.
+This project is created as a milestone to develop and customize a software application using .NET technologies to solve a business need.

+### Philosophy:
+* Continuous refactoring to increase code readability and performance.
+* Separation of concerns by applying SOLID principles to the limit before creating too much abstraction.
+* Functional and Unit testing are important during development.

+### Technologies:
+* .NET 5 for Server API.
+* Blazor WebAssembly as front end.
+* Entity Framework Core as database persistence.

+### Patterns:
+* CQRS using Mediator in backend side.

+## Copyright and Licensing
+This is open source project, while you need to read and accept each nuget package imported into this project.

 ## Configuration Instructions
 In order to use this application you need to do the following:

+1. Edit values in \"/src/Backend/WebApi/appsettins.json\" including:
-1. Prepare your backend database connection string, it is recommended to use postgres as backend database.
+    1. Database connection string (recommended to use postgres as backend database).
-2. <del>Prepare your backend file storage connection string, you can use your own server directory</del>.
+    2. <del>File storage connection string, you can use your own server directory</del>.
-3. Edit connections strings and JWT settings in \"/src/Backend/WebApi/appsettins.json\".
+2. Edit values in \"/src/Frontend/Wasm/wwwroot/appsettins.json\" including:
+    1. Api base address of WebApi server.
-4. Run WebApi server.
+3. Run WebApi server.
-5. Edit connections strings and JWT settings in \"/src/Frontend/Wasm/wwwroot/appsettins.json\".
-6. Run Wasm (Blazor App).
+4. Run Wasm (Blazor App).
-7. ...
+5. ...

 ## Installation Instructions
 This project code depend on many nuget packages, so ensure to restore the packages before running the servers.

+Note that this project is **currently under heavy development** so if you faced any issues try to manually delete the database then the application will create new one with the default values, or migrate the database.

 ## Operating Instructions
 1. Ensure that both API and Blazor servers are running.